-- 8. In your opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance client create threats to an auditor's compliance with (Please select one or more answers): - □ Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - □ Independence as defined by the IESBA Code? - None of the above.
-(In theory, we think all of the above are relevant, however, we do not have any facts to substantiate the theory.) - 9.
-In your opinion, would a professional accountant's or the firm's compliance with one of the following be impacted if a high percentage of that firm's revenue is generated from providing non-audit services to the firm's clients (Please select one or more answers): - □ Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - None of the above.
-(In theory, we think all of the above are relevant, however, we do not have any facts to substantiate the theory.)
+- 8. In your opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance client create threats to an auditor's compliance with (Please select one or more answers): - □ Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - □ Independence as defined by the IESBA Code? - □ None of the above. - 9.
+In your opinion, would a professional accountant's or the firm's compliance with one of the following be impacted if a high percentage of that firm's revenue is generated from providing non-audit services to the firm's clients (Please select one or more answers): - Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - □ None of the above.